Christo107/Training_Quiz/README.md

 ### Validator Testing

 ### User Story Testing
 - I used the user stories to perform manual testing on the quiz to see whether there were any blockers to the user goals identified above.
-These are the results:

-#### Client Goals
-1.

-#### User Goals
-1.
+The results are listed above in the [User Stories](#user-stories) section

 ## Bugs
 ### Fixed Bugs